google/skia/site/user/api/SkPath_Reference.md

 control is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (<a href="#SkPath_rConicTo_dx1">dx1</a>, <a href="#SkPath_rConicTo_dy1">dy1</a>).
 end is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (<a href="#SkPath_rConicTo_dx2">dx2</a>, <a href="#SkPath_rConicTo_dy2">dy2</a>).

-Function name stands for relative conic to.
+Function name stands for "relative conic to".

 ### Parameters